Destination West!

 Picture

 Highway 504 is the pathway for touring the southern and western ends of Mount St Helens National Volcanic Monument.
 This long road goes past several scenic overlooks on the way up to the crater observation facility at the end of the line.
-The best way to get a tour of Highway 504 underway is to first go to the Mount St Helens Visitor Center next to Silver Lake and Seaquest State Park.
-This Washington State Park was mentioned in a previous article and it is a good spot for setting up a basecamp.
+The best way to get a tour of Highway 504 underway is to first stop by the Mount St Helens Visitor Center next to Silver Lake and Seaquest State Park.
+The state park was mentioned in a previous article and it is a good spot for setting up a basecamp.

-Upon starting the journey up the mountain, the lower elevations are deeply forested and very little evidence of the disastrous pyroclastic flow that occurred back in 1980 can be noticed this far away.
+When starting the journey up the mountain it does not take long for the views to dramatically change.
+The lower elevations are deeply forested and very little evidence of the disastrous 1980 pyroclastic flow can be noticed this far away.
 Businesses that cater to Mount St Helens tourism can be seen along the road during the first part of the drive.
 There are plenty of lodges and outdoor outfitters to choose from in this area.
 Volcano helicopter tours are available too.
 Best of all, this is the home of Bigfoot and some really cool memorabilia is available in the gift shops!

-Driving slow to take in the sights is part of the program when continuing uphill to the crater observation area.
+Driving slow to take in the sights is part of the program when continuing uphill to the crater observation site.
 Stopping at each of the scenic overlooks is the best way to witness the changes that occurred after Mount St Helens blew its top.
-More and more pine tree saplings can be seen filling the forests and many more burnt gigantic logs can be seen laying on the ground when gradually heading uphill.
+More pine tree saplings can be seen sprouting on the razed ground the further one goes and the burnt gigantic logs lying on the ground become more common.

 0 Comments